thomasverelst/blockcopy-video-processing-pytorch/README.md

 * [Semantic segmentation](./semantic_segmentation/): example implementation of BlockCopy with a semantic segmentation backbone, although semantic segmentation is not an optimal application since every region has changing outputs.
 Easier to understand and install.

-Coming later:

-* more documentation in the codebase and implementation
-* code improvements for better analysis and debugging
-* more efficient code with less overhead
-* improved semantic segmentation model

 ## Installation
 This code requires an NVIDIA CUDA-capable GPU (no CPU support), with a recent Pytorch version and CuPy: